 Registration tuition and fee charges at Collin are calculated based on the number of hours of enrollment, the residency classification of the student as determined by the Admissions Office, and any lab or special fees associated with the course.

 Regular Registration begins after the early registration payment deadline and continues until the day before the term begins.
-Late Registration (late fee is assessed) begins the first day of the term.
+Late Registration (late fee is assessed) begins the first day of the primary session for the term.
 Regular and late registration activity, including Weekend, Express, and Mini-semester registration, must be paid in full or have approved funding noted on the account the same day as the registration occurs to prevent drop for non-payment and /or registration and transcript holds placed on the account.

 Registration is complete only upon full payment of tuition.
 It is the student's responsibility to make payment by the applicable Payment Deadline.

 Full payment must be received in the cashier's office in compliance with the payment deadline requirements.
 Postmarks are not a consideration.
 Collin College accepts cash, check, MasterCard, VISA, or Discover payments for the amount of tuition and fee charges on the student account.
 (American Express is not accepted.)
 Two-party, out-of-state, and/or temporary checks are not accepted.
 Collin College reserves the right to refuse any out of state check, including corporate checks.
 Checks issued by credit card companies are not accepted.
 Collin College may refuse or restrict check payments on any account on which a check payment was not honored by the originating financial institution and/or for any past due balance.
 Payments made by personal check may be processed electronically (ACH).
 We require a valid driver's license of the person signing the check and the student's Campus Wide ID (CWID) number and local address.
 If you prefer not to record the CWID number on the check, please submit payment by cashier's check, money order or, when appropriate, cash (other than "mail-in" or "drop-box" payments).
 College staff will record the CWID number if a student has not done so.
 Students requiring payments from out of state financial accounts should pay by web check.
 Students may also set up authorized uses in the secure payment suite.
-Authorized users may make electronic payments, credit care or web check on authorized student accounts for the tuition and fee charges on the account.
+Authorized users may make electronic payments, credit card or web check on authorized student accounts for the tuition and fee charges on the account.

 Pay on-line (recommended and available 24/7)